NicholasFarrow/nicholasfarrow.github.io/_posts/2020-06-17-Cryptography-in-Bitcoin-with-C.md

 ctx = secp256k1_context_create(
 			SECP256K1_CONTEXT_SIGN | SECP256K1_CONTEXT_VERIFY);
 ```
 From the documentation of the library: *"The purpose of context structures is to cache large precomputed data tables that are expensive to construct..."*.
-This allows for addresses to be generated quickly.
+This allows for addresses to be generated quickly and we will need a context in order to generate our keys.

 ## Generating a Private Key in C